mui/material-ui/docs/src/pages/customization/unstyled-components/unstyled-components.md

 ```

-The `checked`, `disabled`, `readOnly` and `focusVisible` fields represent the state of the switch.
+The `checked`, `disabled`, `readOnly`, and `focusVisible` fields represent the state of the switch.
 Use them to apply styling to your HTML elements.
 The `getInputProps` function can be used to get the props to place on an HTML `input` to make the switch accessible.

-{{"demo": "pages/customization/unstyled-components/stylingHooks.js"}}
+{{"demo": "pages/customization/unstyled-components/StylingHooks.js"}}